the-quetzal-community/trademark-license/Readme.txt

         nor The Buildable Source, and/or the ability for any interested party to find it.

-3. Modifications You make to the Attached Notices cannot be Shared unless they are composed of the following:
+3. Changes to the Attached Notices may not be Shared with other parties unless they are composed of the following:

-    (a) the addition of a Notice to record Your commitment to become a Publisher for This Project, which means that You agree to, for as long as You continue to Share an Official Release, Share The Buildable Source for it on a public Community Contribution Channel of Your choice.
+    (a) the addition of a Notice to record Your agreement to become a Publisher for This Project, which means that You agree, for as long as You continue to Share an Official Release, to Share The Buildable Source on a public Community Contribution Channel of Your choice.

-    (b) a redated modification to Your Notice, with the addition or removal of one or more of Your trademarks, and/or, a correction of Your Address.
+    (b) replacing the year of Your Notice, to the current year, with the addition or removal of one or more of Your trademarks, and/or, a correction of Your Address.

     (c) rearrangement, reordering, relocation and/or reformatting.

-    (d) addition of another copyright holder's Notice, verbatim, sourced from another set of Attached Notices that have been maintained as required by Section 3 of This License.
+    (d) addition of another copyright holder's Notice, verbatim, sourced from another set of Attached Notices maintained as required by Section 3 of This License.

     (e) replacement of a copyright holder's Notice with a newer Notice from the same copyright holder, from another set of Attached Notices maintained as required by Section 3 of This License.

-    (f) the removal of a trademark that is not a Community Trademark.
+    (f) the removal of any trademark that is no longer a Community Trademark or a trademark that has not been maintained as described by Section 3 of This License.

 4. Neither the name of any (other) Publisher, nor any Community Trademark of theirs, may be used within, or used to title, endorse or promote,